frsyuki/spread/README.md

   - **GW (gateway)** receives requests from applications and relays it to appropriate DS.
   - **CS (config server)** manages cluster configuration.
 It also watches status of DSs and detaches crashed DSs automatically.

 Multiple DSs composes a group that each member stores same data.
-The group is called as **replication-set**.
+The group is called **replication-set**.

                         App     App     App